NikolajBjorner/ShonanArtOfSAT/program.md

 Combinatorial Reconfiguration Challenge (CoRe Challenge 2022/2023) is a competition aiming for practically exploring the combinatorial reconfiguration.
 CoRe Challenge 2022/2023 targets the Independent Set Reconfiguration (ISR) problem.
 The ISR problem is one of the most well-studied reconfiguration problems.
 Theoretically, the problem is PSPACE-complete, which implies that there exist instances such that even a shortest reconfiguration sequence requires a super polynomial steps.

+## Matti Järvisalo

+__Title__:
+Incremental Maximum Satisfiability: Interfaces, Solvers and Applications

+__Abstract__:
+Enabling incremental computations on the level of constraint optimization remains a noticeable challenge.
+Boolean satisfiability (SAT) solvers allow for incremental computations, which is key to efficient employment of SAT solvers iteratively for developing complex decision and optimization procedures, including maximum satisfiability (MaxSAT) solvers.
+However, while incremental computations have been identified to have great potential in speeding up especially so-called unsatisfiability-based MaxSAT solving, enabling incremental computations in MaxSAT has remained until very recently to most extent unexplored.
+In this talk, I will give an overview of recent developments in incremental MaxSAT, including an API supporting the development of incremental solvers and their applications; the new Incremental Track of MaxSAT Evaluations; current availability of  incremental MaxSAT solvers with some more details on  SAT-IP hybrid approach of implicit hitting sets implemented in iMaxHS; and a glance at recent successful applications of incremental MaxSAT solving.

 ## Mutsunori Banbara